 I grew up in Georgia, went to college in Alabama, and live on a mountain in Chattanooga, TN.
 I spend a lot of time there with my husband, Ben (that’s him on the right), who moonlights as my CFO.

 When I’m not working with words, I’m running around town or making stuff in the kitchen.
-Current projects include my Mom’s sourdough bread, compost, and house plants (some of them are still alive!).
+Current projects include compost, refinishing estate sale finds, and house plants (some of them are still alive!).

 Weird fact: I took apart doorknobs as a kid.